cloudControl/documentation/Platform documentation.md

 #### Roles

  * Owner: Creating an app makes you the owner and gives you full access.
-The owner can not be removed from the app and gets charged for the apps' consumption.
-If you plan to have multiple developers work on the same app, it's advisable to have a seperate admin-like account as the owner of all your apps and add the additional developers including your own seperately.
+The owner can not be removed from the app and gets charged for all his apps' consumption.
+If you plan to have multiple developers work on the same app, it's recommended to have a seperate admin-like account as the owner of all your apps and add the additional developers including your own seperately.
  * Developer: The default role for users added to an app is the developer role.
 Developers have full access to the repository as well as all the deployments.
 Developers can add more developers or even remove existing ones.
+They can even delete deployments and also the app itself.
 Developers however can not change the associated billing account or remove the owner.

 #### Keys

-For secure access to the apps repository each developers needs to authenticate via public/private key authentication.
-You can add a key to your user account using the command line client.
+For secure access to the apps repository each developer needs to authenticate via public/private key authentication.
+Please refer to the [SSH key guide](https://www.cloudcontrol.com/dev-center/guides/ssh-keys) for details how to create and manage your keys.
+You can simply add your default key to your user account using the command line client.
+If it can't find one, cctrl will try to help you create a key.

 ~~~
 $ cctrluser key add
 ~~~

-You can also list available keys' ids and remove an existing keys using that id.
+You can also list the available keys' ids and remove an existing key using that id.

 ~~~
 $ cctrluser key